zce/velite/docs/guide/introduction.md

 - **Easy to use**: Move your contents into `content` folder, define collections schema, run `velite`, then use the output data in your application.
 - **Type-safe**: Contents schema validation by [Zod](https://zod.dev), and generate type inference for TypeScript.
-- **Framework Agnostic**: JSON & Entry & DTS output, out of the box support for React, Vue, Svelte, Solid, etc.
+- **Framework Agnostic**: JSON & Entry & DTS output, out of the box support for any JavaScript framework or library.
 - **Light-weight**: Choose more native APIs instead of bloated NPM modules, less runtime dependencies, so it is fast and efficiently.
 - **Still powerful**: Built-in Markdown / MDX, YAML, JSON support, relative files & images processing, schema validation, etc.
 - **Configurable**: Both input and output directories can be customized, and support for custom loaders, hooks, etc.
-- **Extensible**: Support any file types by custom loaders, Custom field validation and transform by custom schema, and any output formats by hooks
+- **Extensible**: Support any file types by custom loaders, Custom field validation and transform by custom schema, and any output formats by hooks.

 Check out our detailed [Why Velite](#why-velite) to learn more about what makes Velite special. ✨